idekerlab/G2PT/README.md

 ## Overview

-Genome-wide association studies have linked millions of genetic variants to human phenotypes, but translating this information clinically has been challenged by limited biological interpretability and widespread genetic interactions.
+Genome-wide association studies have linked millions of genetic variants to human phenotypes, yet translating those findings into clinical insight is limited by interpretability and genetic interactions.
 G2PT is a hierarchical Genotype-to-Phenotype Transformer that models bidirectional information flow among polymorphisms, genes, molecular systems, and phenotypes.
-It has been used to predict metabolic traits in the UK Biobank (e.g., diabetes risk and TG/HDL ratio) and to surface pathway-level explanations through attention weights.
+It has been applied to predict metabolic traits in the UK Biobank (e.g., diabetes risk and TG/HDL ratio) and to surface pathway-level explanations through attention weights.

 ![Figure_1](./Figures/Figure_1.jpg)